Skip to content

 charted

-• tile has been recorded into a map item or archive entry
+• hex has been recorded into a tradable map item or archive entry

 stale